+- Monitor child until you are happy he/she has returned to normal. - If symptoms worsen see SEVERE REACTION

+SEVERE REACTION

+- Difficulty breathing/choking/coughing

+- Severe swelling of lips/eyes/face

+- Pale/floppy

+- Collapsed/unconscious
-EMERGENCY INSTRUCTIONS FOR AN ALLERGIC REACTION DOB: Allergic to: IT IS IMPORTANT TO REALISE THAT THE STAGES DESCRIBED BELOW MAY MERGE INTO EACH OTHER RAPIDLY AS A REACTION DEVELOPS ASSESS THE SITUATION Send someone to get the emergency kit, which is kept in: MILD REACTION ACTION Generalised itching (Antihistiamine) immediately Mild swelling of lips or face Feeling unwell/Nausea Monitor child until you are Vomiting happy he/she has returned to normal.
-If symptoms worsen see SEVERE REACTION SEVERE REACTION Difficulty breathing/choking/coughing Severe swelling of lips/eyes/face Pale/floppy Collapsed/unconscious SEVERE REACTION ACTIONS 'S ANAPEN® out and send someone to telephone 999 and tell the operator that the child is having an 'ANAPHYLACTIC REACTION' 2.
-Sit or lay child on floor.
-3. Get ANAPEN® and remove black needle cap.
-4. Remove black safety cap from firing button.
-5. Hold ANAPEN® against outer thigh and press red firing button.
-6. Hold ANAPEN® in position for 10 seconds.
-7. Remain with the child until ambulance arrives.
-Accompany child to hospital in ambulance.
-Place used ANAPEN® into container without touching the needle.

-9. Contact parent/carer as overleaf.
+SEVERE REACTION ACTIONS

+- I. GET 'S ANAPEN® out and send someone to telephone 999 and tell the operator that the child is having an 'ANAPHYLACTIC REACTION' - 2.
+Sit or lay child on floor. - 3.
+Get ANAPEN® and remove black needle cap. - 4.
+Remove black safety cap from firing button. - 5.
+Hold ANAPEN® against outer thigh and press red firing button. - 6.
+Hold ANAPEN® in position for 10 seconds. - 7.
+Remain with the child until ambulance arrives.
+Accompany child to hospital in ambulance. - 8.
+Place used ANAPEN® into container without touching the needle. - 9.
+Contact parent/carer as overleaf.